- What Causes Eczema In Children?

 Prevention Of Eczema In A Child:

-It is good to check for the symptoms and prevent eczema in the initial stages.
+Recognizing symptoms and triggers and managing exzema effectively from the first outbreak is very beneficial.
 If your child develops the condition due to allergens and environmental factors, it is good to avoid the same by understanding what triggers it.

-Make sure your child is keeping away from:
+Make sure your child is kept away as much as possible from:

 - Animal residue